NDIS (National Disability Insurance Scheme)

 Participants can choose when and where they receive these supports and which disability service providers they work with.

-The NDIS is due to complete full rollout across Australia by 2020.
+The NDIS completed full rollout across Australia in 2020.

 In areas that the scheme is operational, eligibility is determined by the following factors:

 - Australian citizen, permanent resident or a New Zealand citizen with a Protected special category visa

 - A permanent disability that significantly affects communication, movement and the ability to care for oneself.